Moby Dada: 2016–2025: Moby Dada

 In 2016, Moby Lines acquired shares in St. Peter Line, with the intention of moving Princess Maria to Moby's operations in the Mediterranean Sea, with Princess Anastasia remaining with St. Peter Line.
 On 8 November 2016 she completed her last sailing for St Peter Line and two days later was renamed Moby Dada and brought under the Italian flag of registry whilst docked in St Petersburg, Russia.
 As of June 2017, Moby Dada is operating between the French port of Nice and Bastia, Corsica.
 She is painted in a multicoloured livery featuring Looney Tunes characters, with the hull painted predominately red on the port side, and predominantly blue on the starboard side.

 In September 2017 Moby Lines accepted an agreement with the Spanish Ministry of Home Affairs (Ministerio del Interior), for the purpose to lodge Spanish police officers in case the government were directed to intervene in the announced independence referendum in Catalonia on 1 October 2017.
 The Moby Dada was laid up in the Port of Barcelona as an accommodation service to the around 1000 police officers that had been ordered to participate in the government intervention in the elections.

-On 4 June 2025 the ship was beached in Aliağa for demolition.
+On 4 June 2025 the ship was beached in Aliağaa for scrapping.